Image and Point-cloud Classification for Jet Analysis in High-Energy Physics: A survey: Introduction

-In the shade of the aforementioned phenomena and challenges, treating tracks / Jets in \ac{HEP} as image-like data for processing and analysis is a useful approach, especially when dealing with the output from particle detectors.
+In the light of the aforementioned phenomena and challenges, treating tracks / Jets in \ac{HEP} as image {or \ac{PC}}-like data for processing and analysis is a useful approach, especially when dealing with the output from particle detectors.
 Hence, \ac{ML} and \ac{DL} play vital roles in \ac{HEP} experiments.
-They serve the following purposes: i) Identifying and classifying particles by analyzing their tracks and energy deposits in detectors, thereby enhancing precision and identification speed. ii) Assisting in the accurate reconstruction of particle tracks from detector data, particularly in complex environments with numerous particles and interactions. iii) Enabling efficient data analysis, aiding researchers in sifting through extensive datasets to pinpoint rare or noteworthy events or particles. iv) Detecting anomalies or unexpected patterns in data, which could potentially signify the existence of new particles or physics beyond the \ac{SM}, among other applications.
-These contributions underscore the significance of \ac{ML} and \ac{DL} in advancing \ac{HEP} research.
+They serve the following purposes: i) Identifying and classifying particles by analyzing their tracks and energy deposits in detectors, thereby enhancing precision and identification speed, ii) assisting in the accurate reconstruction of particle tracks from detector data, particularly in complex environments with numerous particles and interactions, iii) enabling efficient data analysis schemes, one can sift through extensive datasets to pinpoint rare or noteworthy events or particles, iv) detecting anomalies or unexpected patterns in the recorded data, which could potentially signify the existence of new particles and physics beyond the \ac{SM}, among other applications.
+These contributions underscore the significance of \ac{ML} and \ac{DL} in advancing \ac{HEP} research topics.